Richard Baker (Scottish politician): Political career

 He was first elected in the 2003 Scottish Parliament election, when he was the youngest sitting MSP.
 He is a former member of Labour's Shadow Cabinet in the Scottish Parliament having served as the Shadow Cabinet Secretary for Justice and Shadow Cabinet Secretary for Finance.

 In the early part of 2014, he was selected as the Labour candidate for Aberdeen North in the 2015 UK general election, after current MP Frank Doran announced his retirement.
 However, he lost in the election to Scottish National Party candidate Kirsty Blackman.

 In June 2015, Baker announced he would stand in the 2015 Scottish Labour Party deputy leadership election.
 When the result was announced, he had come third of the three candidates in a close contest with 30% of the vote.

 In September 2015, Baker announced he would be stepping down from the parliament at the 2016 election.
 He instead stood down early in January 2016 to take up a job with Age Scotland.
 As a list MSP, his seat was taken up by the next person on the Labour list for the North East Scotland region, Lesley Brennan.

-In July 2024, he was elected Member of Parliament for the new constituency of Glenrothes and Mid Fife in the United Kingdom general election.
+In July 2024 he was elected Member of Parliament for the new constituency of Glenrothes and Mid Fife in the United Kingdom general election.

-It was revealed that Baker is also a landlord and rents out four apartments.
+It was reported in August 2024 by The National that Baker was also a landlord and rented out four apartments, based on the parliamentary register of financial interests.